This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 How to Hire a Motorhome

-It is possible to fly to Europe and hire a campervan at your destination, but if you prefer not to fly, are planning a United Kingdom trip or just want the ease of packing up from home, then use a UK hire company.
+It is possible to fly to Europe and hire a campervan when you arrive, but if you would rather avoid flying, are planning a trip within the United Kingdom, or simply like the ease of packing everything from home, using a UK-based hire company is often the better option.

 The Costs of Hiring a Motorhome

-Expect motorhome hire prices to be between £750 and £1500 for a week’s rental in summer, depending on the model and size of the vehicle.
-UK campervan rental costs will be towards the lower end of that scale unless you choose a sought-after vintage model.
+Expect motorhome hire prices to be between £600 and £1500 for a week’s rental in summer, depending on the model and size of the vehicle.
+Campervan rental costs will be towards the lower end of that scale unless you choose a sought-after vintage model.

 There are ways of keeping motorhome hire costs down if you follow our tips: